-The characterization is flat out nonsensical.
-The lead, Mary / Agatha consistently makes nonsensical decisions even before the film starts.
-Like running a grift with her boyfriend in a small town on one of the locals, and then still being seen with him in town, where the person they conned could very easily spot them.
+The characterization is nonsensical.
+The lead, Mary / Agatha consistently makes indefensible decisions even before the film starts.
+Like running a grift with her boyfriend in a small town on one of the locals, and then still being seen with her partner in town, where the mark they conned could very easily spot them.
 Oops?
 Likewise, the rest of the girls in the convent take indefensible actions (or engage in inaction) just to keep the story in stasis until we reach the climax.
 The motivation of the nuns to be as evil as they are isn’t clear.
 They’re baby farming in the 1950’s…and needlessly employing sadism and arcane brainwashing tactics that would regularly risk the health of the babies that are their bread-and-butter?
 Risk the girls that are their gold-egg-laying geese?
 When we find out later that they’re running low on cash?
 “Well, because they’re fanatics” doesn’t really cut it.
 Historically, yes, there are certainly genuine accounts of sadistic medical staff taking advantage of the disenfranchised to pick from, but not so much when the sadism would directly jeopardize their entire corrupt business model.

 So what is there to stay for in this film?
 Bousman is great when things need to get visceral, when you need to be made to squirm, to really feel that something is painful, that a situation is dire and seemingly hopeless.
 He has a feel for that sort of thing, and injects it into the film at regular enough intervals to make you want to keep watching, wondering what will happen next, wondering if those inflicting the pain will eventually get theirs or if this is careening toward an unhappy ending.
 And when he restrains himself, he can stage a solidly tense moment or two.